elixir-lang/elixir-lang.github.com/crash-course.markdown

 #=> ["abc "]
 ```

-Regexes are also supported in heredocs, which is convenient to define multiline regexes:
+Regexes are also supported in heredocs, which is convenient when defining multiline regexes:

 ```elixir
 is_regex %r"""